Reminder: Shopping comes with risks, purchase with caution.

 For the model, I recommend the iPhone SE (2nd generation).

 If you don't want to switch sides and want to stick to the Android camp, you can also look for Japanese version phones.
-Since I haven't picked up foreign junk for a long time, I won't waste words on that.
+Since I haven't picked up foreign trash for a long time, I won't waste words on that.

-Additionally, here's a friendly reminder: "physically" bypassing the "wall" will indeed expose you to a whole new world, but always remember: "outside the wall" is not a lawless land; we have a "powerful" country behind us.
+Additionally, here's a friendly reminder: "physically" bypassing the "wall" will truly expose you to a whole new world, but always remember: "outside the wall" is not a lawless land; we have a "powerful" country behind us.

 Software Installation#

-Quick tip: Check in advance whether your phone can install GMS (Google Mobile Services). iOS users can prepare a Japanese Apple ID.
+Streamlined: Check in advance whether your phone can install GMS (Google Mobile Services). iOS users can prepare a Japanese Apple ID.

 iOS#

 You need to go to the real Apple official website to register a new Apple ID: https://appleid.apple.com/account (select Japan for COUNTRY / REGION, and you can use your domestic phone number) and then switch the APP Store account to this new account.
-(The process of switching to this new account may require a VPN; please find a way to solve this yourself, or you can wait until you arrive in Japan to switch.)
+(The process of switching to this new account may require a VPN; please find a way to solve this or wait until you arrive in Japan to switch.)

 Android#

-Below are a few apps I personally installed on my phone in advance (mainly to avoid consuming data downloading them after arriving):
+Here are a few apps I personally installed on my phone in advance (mainly to avoid consuming data downloading them after arriving):

 Google Maps (115M)